Culture of Indonesia: Kebaya

 The kebaya is the national costume of women from Indonesia, although it is more accurately endemic to the Javanese, Sundanese and Balinese peoples.
 It is sometimes made from sheer material such as silk, thin cotton or semi-transparent nylon or polyester, adorned with brocade or floral pattern embroidery.
 Kebaya usually worn with a sarong or batik kain panjang, or other traditional woven garment such as ikat, songket with a colorful motif.
 Kebaya is usually worn during official national events by Indonesian first lady, wives of Indonesian diplomats, and Indonesian ladies.
 It also worn by Indonesian ladies attending traditional ceremonies and weddings.
 During Balinese traditional ceremonies, Balinese women wore colorful Balinese style kebaya with songket Bali.

+Songket

+Songket is a hand-woven in silk or cotton, and intricately patterned with gold or silver threads.
+In Indonesia, songket is more prevalent in Sumatra and Lesser Sunda Islands (Bali, Lombok and Sumbawa), while in Java, batik is more popular.
+Various songket patterns are traditionally produced in Sumatra, Kalimantan, Bali, Sulawesi, Lombok and Sumbawa.
+In Sumatra the famous songket production centers are in Minangkabau Pandai Sikek area, West Sumatra, Jambi City.
+Jambi and Palembang, South Sumatra.
+In Bali, songket production villages can be found in Klungkung regency, especially at Sidemen and Gelgel.
+In the neighboring island of Lombok, the Sukarara village in Jonggat district, Central Lombok regency, is famous for songket making.

 Peci

 The Peci, also known as songkok or kopiah, is a cap traditionally worn by male Muslims in the Indonesian archipelago.
 It is quite similar to the Turkish-Egyptian fez.
 In Indonesia, the black velvet peci has become the national headdress with nationalist connotations made popular by Sukarno.
 A number of Indonesian nationalist movement activists in the early 20th century, wore a peci to convey their nationalistic sentiments and to demonstrate their Indonesian identity.
 Indonesian male presidents always wear a peci as part of their official presidential attire.
 Since then, the black velvet peci is approved to be the national head-dress for Indonesian men.
 It is worn all over Indonesia, especially by government officials and men (usually Muslim men) throughout the country.
 The peci is usually worn with a batik shirt or western-style suits by men in Indonesia for those attending formal occasions.